 Investors interested in working directly with sellers can find listings for all property types including retail, office, multi family, industrial, and other specialty real estate.

-It also has a category for real estate for sale and in many locales you may be able to find listings for retail buildings and shopping centers, typically offered by individual sellers or local realties.
+The website also has a “real estate for sale” category, and in many locales you may be able to find listings for retail buildings and smaller shopping centers, typically offered by individual sellers or local realties.

 Example Online Searches for Shopping Centers for Sale

-If you are new to the online search for real estate for sale, the examples in this section will teach you how to find the listings that best match your investment requirements.
+If you are new to the online search for real estate for sale, the examples in this section will teach you how to find listings that match your target investment requirements.

 We used LoopNet and CREXi, however most of the platforms we reviewed in this article have similar search utilities so you should be able to easily navigate any of them after reviewing the examples below.

-Looking for shopping centers for sale with LoopNet is pretty simple as the platform already includes a separate category for these types of properties.
+Looking for shopping centers for sale with LoopNet is pretty simple as the platform already includes a separate category for this type of properties.

-To begin your search, expand the “Search all types for sale” dropdown menu and select “Shopping Center.”
+To begin your search, expand the “Enter a property type” dropdown menu and select “Shopping Center.”

-Alternatively, you can specify all your requirements before you conduct the initial search by clicking on the Advanced Search link on the home page.
+Alternatively, you can specify these additional requirements before you run your search by clicking on the Advanced Search link on the home page.

 The toolbar has several additional options that can come in handy.
-You can change the location and property type of your search.
+You can change the location and property type of your search without returning to the home page.

 Additionally, if you click on the Sort button you can reorder the existing results by date, price, cap rate, etc.